 i) Changes in tax legislation

-Occasionally, there are changes in tax legislation where some taxes such as VAT that are turnover based are affected.
-For example, in case the government increases the turnover threshold for any tax, any taxpayer below the turnover threshold will be de-registered.
+Occasionally, changes in tax legislation occur, affecting taxes such as VAT, which are based on turnover.
+For example, if the government increases the turnover threshold for any tax, any taxpayer with a turnover below the new threshold will be de-registered.
 This will require a final tax audit.

 CONCLUSION